vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_init_code.md

 Objects have dependencies on each other, and we need to delete them in the correct order.
 Deleting them in the opposite order they were created is a good way of doing it.
 In some cases, if you know what you are doing, the order can be changed a bit and it will be fine.

-Destroying the swapchain will also destroy the images for that swapchain, but the image-views need to be destroyed separately.

 `VkPhysicalDevice` can't be destroyed, as it's not a Vulkan resource per-se, it's more like just a handle to a GPU in the system.

 Because our initialization order was SDL Window -> Instance -> Surface -> Device -> Swapchain, we are doing exactly the opposite order for destruction.